christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In so much that it is faithful—the circuit performs slightly better than the full model, complete—performance suggests all necessary heads for each component has been captured, minimal—the plot shows clear specialization with a minimal number of heads per their importance.
+The ToM circuit hits all the key benchmarks: faithful—the circuit actually outperforms the full model slightly, showing it captures the necessary functions; complete—all heads essential for each component are included; minimal—the plot highlights clear specialization with only a minimal number of heads carrying substantial weight.

-The components of the ToM circuit show concentrated importance in specific heads, ~35% in scene representation heads, which suggests that understanding and maintaining the semantics related to scene context is crucial for ToM tasks.
-Which suggests that these false belief passages heavily rely on maintaining accurate scene representations to track beliefs.
+Breaking it down, the ToM circuit shows concentrated importance in certain heads, with around 35% in the scene representation heads.
+This suggests that understanding and keeping a coherent grasp of scene context is critical for handling ToM tasks.
+It implies that these heads are crucial in false belief passages, where maintaining accurate scene representations directly impacts belief tracking.

-The initial/action state heads have the smallest impact and likely just provide supporting context to be built up by other heads rather than core belief tracking.
+Meanwhile, the initial and action state heads contribute minimally, acting more as supporting context providers rather than the main drivers of belief tracking.

-The circuit is also very modular in the sense that the heads are very specialized, all relevant computation seems cleanly contained within the specific components and there's less interdependence with parts of the network outside of the identified circuit.
+The circuit also shows a high degree of modularity: heads are highly specialized, with relevant computations neatly contained within each component.
+This limits interdependence with other network parts outside the defined circuit, indicating a clean and compartmentalized structure.

 <br>